epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 Finally, also note that the top line refers to a schema file.
 This is the global `ibek` schema for support module definition YAML.
-A single schema is used for all support modules and is published along side the latest release of `ibek`.
+A single schema is used for all support modules and is published alongside the latest release of `ibek`.
 This means that a schema aware editor can provide auto-completion and validation for your support module YAML files.
 The VSCode extension here
 <https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml>